scottnonnenberg/blog/patches/README.txt

     - A style tag added by gatsby-remark-autolink-headers
     - A script tag added by gatsby-remark-autolink-headers
     - A 90k polyfill.js file pulled in by Gatsby

-gatsby-plugin-scss-typescript
-  So we can generate the scss.d.ts files on develop and on build, deeper changes to bring the compatibility needed to combine css-loader and typings-for-css-modules-loader.